Tikquuss/meta_XLM/README.md

 --stopping_criterion _valid_mlm_ppl,10  # end experiment if stopping criterion does not improve

 ## dataset
+#### These three parameters will always be rounded to an integer number of batches, so don't be surprised if you see different values than the ones provided.
 --train_n_samples -1                    # Just consider train_n_sample train data
 --valid_n_samples -1                    # Just consider valid_n_sample validation data
 --test_n_samples -1                     # Just consider test_n_sample test data for